Skip to content

 orchestrator-0 1/1 Running 0 5s

-Basic deployment with SSH execution environments
+Basic Deployment with SSH Execution Environments

 This second example builds on the previous one by adding SSH execution environments.
+It provides for a more realistic deployment.

 An execution environment is a place where most steps are executed.
 In a typical deployment, you want to have at least one execution environment.